Why a House Rabbit?

 Major Health Problems

-Intestinal blockages: Because rabbits groom themselves constantly, they get furballs just as cats do.
+Intestinal blockages: Because rabbits groom themselves constantly, they get fur balls just as cats do.
 Unlike cats, however, rabbits cannot vomit, and excessive swallowed hair may cause a fatal blockage.
 Rabbits can also develop a serious condition known as GI stasis which has many of the same symptoms.
 If your rabbit shows a decrease in appetite and in the size of droppings, get advice from a rabbit veterinarian.
-Prevention: keep bunny brushed (less hair is swallowed); provide exercise time/space–at least 30 hours a week; give a handful of fresh hay daily; add fresh vegetables gradually to the diet; give petroleum laxatives during a heavy molt or if synthetics have been swallowed.
+Prevention: keep bunny brushed (less hair is swallowed); provide exercise time/space–at least 30 hours a week; give lots of fresh hay daily; provide 3+ varieties of fresh greens daily.

 Bacterial balance: A rabbit’s digestive tract is inhabited by healthful bacteria.
 If the “good” bacteria balance is upset by stale food or a sudden change in diet, harmful bacteria can take over the digestive track and kill the rabbit.